pyvista/pyvista-tutorial/_sources/tutorial/04_filters/exercises/d_contouring.rst.txt

 3D meshes can have 2D iso-surfaces of a scalar field extracted and 2D surface meshes can have 1D iso-lines of a scalar field extracted.

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-14
+GENERATED FROM PYTHON SOURCE LINES 10-13

 .. code-block:: default

-    import numpy as np
     import pyvista as pv
     from pyvista import examples

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-19
+GENERATED FROM PYTHON SOURCE LINES 14-18

 Iso-Lines
 +++++++++

 Let's extract 1D iso-lines of a scalar field from a 2D surface mesh.

 ..
-GENERATED FROM PYTHON SOURCE LINES 19-21
+GENERATED FROM PYTHON SOURCE LINES 18-20

 .. code-block:: default

     mesh = examples.load_random_hills()

 ..
-GENERATED FROM PYTHON SOURCE LINES 22-24
+GENERATED FROM PYTHON SOURCE LINES 21-23

 .. code-block:: default

     help(mesh.contour)

 ..
-GENERATED FROM PYTHON SOURCE LINES 25-27
+GENERATED FROM PYTHON SOURCE LINES 24-26

 .. code-block:: default

     contours = ...

 ..
-GENERATED FROM PYTHON SOURCE LINES 28-34
+GENERATED FROM PYTHON SOURCE LINES 27-33

 .. code-block:: default